hura/vim-toplevel/README.md

       \ ]
 ```

-You can specify any directory for :Cd, but Root will only work with supported
+You can specify any directory for `:Cd`, but Root will only work with supported
 repositories (although you won't get an error either):

 ```